TristanvanLeeuwen/IP_and_Im_Lectures/variational_formulations.md

 A functional $J$ is lower semi-continuous at $u$ if for every $a < J(u)$ there exists a neighbourhood $\mathcal{X}$ of $u$ such that $a < J(v)$ for all $v \in \mathcal{X}$.

-Note that the term *neighbourhood* implies an underlying topology, which may be different (in particular, weaker) than the one induced by the norm on $\mathcal{U}$.
+Note that the term *neighbourhood* requires the definition an underlying topology, which may be different (in particular, weaker) than the one induced by the norm on $\mathcal{U}$.
 ```

 With these, we can establish existence.